GP-Stanley/tech264_python/learning_git/first_git_repo_instructions.md

 >8. cd tech264_python
 >9. (master)`

+### How to get Git to ignore a file/folder
+* folders that start with a dot (.) is a hidden file/folder.
+* .gitignore files

+## What wouldn't you like to show?
+* Credentials or personal files (sensitive information).
+* Large files or folders that don't need to be pushed.
+* Certain directories where folders (/bin, /out, etc).
+* Hidden system files.

+## Solution
+* .gitignore files

 ### Push an existing repository from the command line
 1. Locate folder.
 2. `git log`